homemadearcade/zero/todo/features/internetSpeed.md

 Internet speed stuff

+--

+PERFORMANCE TEST
+Run other games in the background during test….?
+Performance test?

+--

 Warning, if this is the internet connection you are using.
 Its not fast enough

 The internet you are using right now, works great!